Photo of Trinity College, Dublin, Ireland, from my own collection. 🙂

 In short, I found the food in Ireland to be diverse and excellent.
 I had some of the best hummus I’ve ever had in Dublin, surprisingly enough.
 And some Persian food that was so awesome, I wished I could make myself hungry again, just so I could eat the whole meal a second time, start to finish.

 On the very first day there, I wanted to have what I thought was a traditional Irish meal of fish n’ chips.
 Seems Irish doesn’t it?
-Except that fish n’ chips was introduced by a Jew in England.
+Except that a Jew in England introduced fish ‘n chips.

 So a little off as far as origins, but it was delicious.
 We had taken the train to the seaside town of Howth.
 The day’s main activity was climbing a muddy hill.
 I’m surprised how many people were out in gloomy, damp weather climbing the same muddy hill.
 It’s so wet in Ireland that even way up high on the hill, it’s muddy, and that makes it slick and treacherous.